daveshanley/quobix.com/content/articles/asyncapi-pubsub-using-golang/index.md

 All that's left is to implement some other lifecycle events.
 Plank requires them, but we don't need them in this tutorial.

-'**OnServerShutdown**' is used to cleanly end long-running tasks the service may be operating.
+`OnServerShutdown` is used to cleanly end long-running tasks the service may be operating.
 We're not doing that in this service, so we don't need to do anything here.

 {{< highlight go >}}
 // OnServerShutdown is not implemented in this service. func (js *JokeService) OnServerShutdown() {}
 {{< /highlight >}}

-Lastly, '**OnServiceReady**' is used to set up the service before making it available.
+Lastly, `OnServiceReady` is used to set up the service before making it available.
 We don't set anything up in this service, so we can simply return a pre-fired boolean chan here, which allows the service to be available immediately.

 {{< highlight go >}}
 // OnServiceReady has no functionality in this service, so it returns a pre-fired channel.